xydxydxyd1/my-os/log.md

 and the inode specifies the data region among other metadata.

 Since I am now working closely with hardware memory locations, QEMU's sometimes-incorrect system no longer works.
-I'll work on flashing via PXE.
+I'll work on flashing via USB first.
+If that doesn't work, I'll try PXE and other stuff.
+To do this, I need cables

+### 2025-04-23

+The goal for today is to flash anything on the RPI.

+I will not look into USB boot for the following reasons:
+* There is not a lot of support
+* It is dangerous territory (EEPROM) and I need my Pi for other projects

+What if I try to execute my code on the RPI with Raspbian first to ensure that it works?
+That sounds like a good idea.